-For investments in the With-Profits Fund, the value of the plan depends on how much profit the fund makes and how we decide to distribute it.
+For investments in the With-Profits funds, the value of the plan depends on how much profit the funds make and how we decide to distribute it.
 If you're unsure how the With-Profits Fund works, please speak to a financial adviser.